 To assign a value to the variable, use the equal sign:

-The variable carname will have the value undefined after the execution of the following statement:
+The variable carName will have the value undefined after the execution of this statement:

-The value of the variable carname will still have the value "Volvo" after the execution of the following two statements:
+The variable carName will still have the value "Volvo" after the execution of these statements:

 You can also add strings, but strings will be concatenated (added end-to-end):